lguzzon-scratchbook/gdb/README.md

   - Basic queries.
   - Advanced queries.
   - **Recursive Graph Traversal Queries:**
     Execute complex, multi-hop graph traversals using the recursive $edge operator.
-This enables filtering nodes based on the properties of other nodes, regardless of their relational distance.
+This operator uses the source nodes as a starting point to discover and return all connected nodes that match a powerful sub-query, regardless of their relational distance.
 The entire traversal logic is resolved within a single, declarative query, eliminating the need for manual, multi-step lookups in the application code.
-The query engine is designed to handle deeply nested relational"structures efficiently.
+The query engine is designed to handle deeply nested relational paths with exceptional speed.
   - Modules for AI queries.
   - Distributed storage.
   - Conflict resolution module (LWW).